py5coding/py5book/developer/how_does_py5_work.md

 The `self._instance` attribute is the Java `py5.core.Sketch` instance created in step 1.
 Most of py5's methods are really simple wrappers of their underlying Processing Library methods.

-Code written with py5generator's template engine can be customized with decorators or overriden with Python code.
+Code written with py5generator's template engine can be customized with decorators or overridden with Python code.
 How this works is explained in more detail in [](understanding_py5generator).

 ### 8. API Methods that are Implemented in Python

 Not all of py5's methods are implemented in Java.
 API methods that draw to the Sketch window in some way must be implemented in Java.
 Generally, API methods that do not draw to the Sketch window are implemented in Python.
 This is done for performance reasons.
-Noteable exceptions are the noise functions.
+Notable exceptions are the noise functions.

 ## What Else?

-The above description explains the core py5 architecture.
+The above description gives an overview of the core py5 architecture.
 All of this was rebuilt from scratch many times in the early days of py5.
 It took a lot of time, effort, research, and experimentation to figure out the right way to do this.
 Now, the core py5 code is stable and rarely needs updates.

 There is much more to know about py5!
 There are other non-core but critical parts of py5 that are worth exploring for folks interested in looking through the source code.
-If you have any comments or questions about what you see, please head over to [GitHub discussions](https://github.com/py5coding/py5generator/discussions) and ask away.
+If you have any comments or questions about what you see, please join us on py5's [GitHub discussions](https://github.com/py5coding/py5generator/discussions) forum.